litonarefin/easy-elementor-addons/readme.txt

 == Changelog ==
+ = 1.0.5 (4-7-2019) =
+ * Fixed: Plugin activation Error “The plugin does not have a valid header” fixed
+ * Update: Version bump

  = 1.0.4 (3-7-2019) =
  * Added: Freemius SDK for Master Addons for Elementor
  * Added: Call to Action Element/Widget